ibm-messaging/mqperf/openshift/configuration.md

         kubernetes.io/hostname : <worker1.hostname.com>
 ```

 A similar approach can be taken for editing the crio.conf on the Node the QM is running on.
-After restarting the crio service, delete the pod.
-In my testing, the same node was invariably used to recreate the QM pod.
+After restarting the crio service, update the MQ QM stateful set yaml to use a nodeSelector to pin the QM to a particular node and delete the pod to trigger its recreation.